-TestLodge is a specifically designed test management tool, while JIRA for all its strengths, is not.
-Therefore, to achieve the best results with your testing, we recommend writing your test cases in TestLodge then using JIRA as your issue tracker.
+TestLodge is a specifically designed test management tool, while Jira for all its strengths, is not.
+Therefore, to achieve the best results with your testing, we recommend writing your test cases in TestLodge then using Jira from Atlassian as your issue tracker.
+Learn how to write test cases in Jira.

 Developed by TestLodge, the integration between both tools provides the following functionality: